 Are there any alternatives I can use for Torrenting?

 Since TunnelBear is based in Canada where DMCA notices can cause a lot of trouble, you might want to look for an alternative.
 Fortunately, instead of opting for proxies, you can simply choose a different VPN service, one that supports P2P and offers a genuine no-logging policy.

 I have personally tried many best VPNs for torrenting, therefore, I am going to list a couple of them that offer encryption for P2P traffic as well as a noteworthy amount of VPN servers:

 It is also worth mentioning that these VPNs are not only suitable for torrenting but also for a variety of situations like geo-lock bypassing and anti-tracking.
-Nevertheless, if you are looking for a free VPN provider that offers almost if not the same security and anonymity as TunnelBear does for torrenting, then we recommend you take a look at the best free VPNs for P2P in 2022.
+Nevertheless, if you are looking for a free VPN provider that offers almost not the same security and anonymity as TunnelBear does for torrenting, then we recommend you take a look at the best free VPN for torrenting in 2023.

 So now you can easily decide whether you can use TunnelBear Torrenting or not.
 TunnelBear supports torrenting.
 So, if you’re already a TunnelBear user, you can use it for downloading p2p files.
 However, it is not the ideal choice due to average speeds and simply because there are much better p2p-friendly options available in the VPN market today.